corykitchens/learnk8s/ckad/core-concepts/questions.md

 12. Create the pod that was just described using YAML

-13. Create a busybox pod (using kubectl ocmmand) that runs the command `env`.
+13. Create a busybox pod (using kubectl cimmand) that runs the command `env`.
 Run it and see the output.

 14. Create a busybox pod (using YAML) that runs the command `env`.
 Run it and see the output.